FOr3st/crypt-o-matic/README.md

 - Users can generate more wallets.
 All the wallets are derived from same account and could be restored using mnemonic phrase.
 - Users are able to see a list of generated wallets.
 - Users can look up wallet's private keys by entering their password.
-- Application can display wallet balances in testnet networks (Ehereum, BSB Smart Chain).
+- Application can display wallet balances in blockchain networks (Ehereum, BSB Smart Chain).
 See more in **Networks**.

 ## Workflow

-1. On account creation, a mnemonic phrase is generated using https://github.com/bitcoinjs/bip39.
+1. On account creation, a *mnemonic phrase* is generated using https://github.com/bitcoinjs/bip39.
 All the subsequent wallets are generated from this phrase.
 Thus this phrase could be used to export user wallets or to restore their account.
 ```javascript
 const mnemonic = bip39.generateMnemonic();
 ```

-2. The mnemonic phrase is converted to `salt` to generate wallets for the given account with their private, public keys and address (with using of HD wallet API https://github.com/ethereumjs/ethereumjs-wallet).
+2. The mnemonic phrase is converted to *salt* to generate wallets for the given account with their private, public keys and address (with using of HD wallet API https://github.com/ethereumjs/ethereumjs-wallet).

 ```javascript
 const seed = bip39.mnemonicToSeed(mnemonic)